Farmhouse Apartments in Chianti near Siena

 Surrounding the main building, which houses the restaurant of the agriturismo, is a beautiful garden with outdoor tables and chairs where guests can meet up to chat and relax.

 Behind the apartments, a large, open-air salt water swimming pool is available to the farm's guests from May to September.
 The pool is situated in a higher position, giving it a priviledged view over the surrounding Chianti countryside.
 Along the border of the pool, guests will find pool chairs and umbrellas for a relaxing solarium area.

 The apartments have separate entrances and offer a well-equipped kitchen, flat screen TV, DVD and CD players.The bathrooms have hair dryers.
 All of the apartments have centralized heating, to be paid by consumption.

 A common laundry room, with washing machine and dryer, is available to the farm's guests.
 Wi-fi Internet connection available across the property's main areas and apartments.

 During the evenings, guests can dine at the farm's restaurant.

 Guests can play tennis at the courts in Castelling in Chianti, about 6 km from the farmhouse.
 Guided tours are usually organized for guests to experience some of the most amazing adventure that a vacation in Tuscany may offer, like the renowned white truffle hunting and the red tuna fishing on Elba Island.

-By the restaurant of the farmhouse, moreover, guests may taste the Chianti red wine produced in the farm that houses the holiday apartments.
+By the restaurant of the farmhouse, moreover, guests may taste the Chianti red wine produced on the wine estate.

 Meet Sergio Sardelli, the Owner of Il Cellese